[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Perhaps that is why the consensus price target on FFIV stock is 20% above the current price tag.
 I think the analysts are right on this one.
 Near-term valuation-driven upside in FFIV stock is compelling.

 Freshly public and relatively small, Zscaler (NASDAQ:ZS) is one of the most exciting and risky cybersecurity stocks on this list.

-Zscaler went public at $16-per-share in March.
+Zscaler went public at $16 per share in March 2018.
 The IPO was a huge success.
 ZS stock doubled in its first day of trading, closing at $33.
 The momentum hasn’t really stopped.
-Today, ZS stock is around $40.
+Today, ZS stock is in the $70 range.

 The hype makes sense.
-Zscaler is a cloud security company with nearly 3,000 customers, a huge international presence, 50%-plus revenue growth and 80%-plus gross margins.
-The company is disrupting a huge, nearly $20 billion cloud and mobility market, and revenues last year were just $126 million.
+Zscaler is a cloud security company that is growing very, very quickly with very high gross margins and a ton of visibility to produce huge profits at scale.
+The company is disrupting a huge, nearly $20 billion cloud and mobility market, and revenues over the past 12 months amount to less than $300 million.

 Thus, the long-term growth narrative supporting ZS stock is quite promising.
-But, this is nearly a $5 billion company that is expected to do under $200 million in sales this year, so the stock is trading at a rather huge 25X-plus sales multiple.
-That isn’t a risk-off investment.
+But, this is a $9 billion company that is expected to do around $400 million in sales next year, so the stock is trading at a rather huge 22.5X forward one year sales multiple.
+That isn’t a risk-free investment.
 As such, ZS is the high-risk, high-reward name in this cybersecurity bunch.

-As of this writing, Luke Lango was long HACK, PANW, FTNT and PFPT.
+As of this writing, Luke Lango was long HACK, PANW, FTNT, OKTA, PFPT and SPLK.